 Solomon L. Wisenberg has extensive lead counsel experience in complex white collar criminal investigations and jury trials.
 His nationwide practice is primarily devoted to representing individuals and businesses exposed to federal criminal and regulatory inquiries or charged with federal crimes.
 His distinguished government career included serving as Deputy Independent Counsel, the number two position in the Whitewater/Lewinsky Investigation, and he was selected by Judge Kenneth Starr to conduct grand jury questioning of President Bill Clinton.

-From 1999 to 2004, Mr. Wisenberg was Partner and Chair of the White Collar Crime Practice Group at the Washington, DC firm of Ross, Dixon & Bell.
-In 2004, he founded Solomon L. Wisenberg PLLC, a white collar boutique, where he served as Managing Member until 2008.
-From 2008 to 2013, Mr. Wisenberg was Partner and Co-Chair of the White Collar Crime Defense Practice Group in the Washington, DC offices of Barnes & Thornburg LLP.
-On December 1, 2013, Mr. Wisenberg became a Partner in the Washington, DC offices of Solomon L. Wisenberg.
+From 1999 to 2004, Mr. Wisenberg was Partner and Chair of the White Collar Crime Practice Group at the Washington, D.C., firm of Ross, Dixon & Bell.
+In 2004, he founded Solomon L. Wisenberg PLLC, a white collar boutique firm, where he served as Managing Member until 2008.
+From 2008 to 2013, Mr. Wisenberg was Partner and Co-Chair of the White Collar Crime Defense Practice Group in the Washington, D.C., offices of Barnes & Thornburg LLP.
+On Dec.
+1, 2013, Mr. Wisenberg became a Partner in the Washington, D.C., offices of Solomon L. Wisenberg.

 Prior to his service with the Office of Independent Counsel, Mr. Wisenberg was Chief of the Financial Institution and Health Care Fraud Unit in the United States Attorney's Office for the Western District of Texas.
 He directed approximately 75 to 100 criminal investigations during his tenure as an Assistant United States Attorney in Texas and North Carolina.